What is a tuned amplifier?

 All radio-based communication devices, including stereos, televisions, and cell phones, simultaneously receive all signals present in a given area.
 The tuned amplifier inside the device is what allows it to amplify only a certain frequency, through a process called bandpass filtering.
 In bandpass filtering, the electronics are configured to allow only a specific band of frequencies to pass through the filter.
 On some devices, like FM radios, the filter is adjustable.
 In others, such as mobile phones or WiFi computer networks, the filter is set to a single, specific frequency range.

-See also What is the balance curve?
+See also What is column formwork?

 Tuned amplifiers can be found in televisions.